Whirligig: Origins and evolution

-The American version of the wind-driven whirligig probably did not originate with the immigrant population of the United Kingdom as whirligigs are mentioned in early American colonial times.
+The American version of the wind-driven whirligig probably did not originate with the immigrant population of the United Kingdom, as whirligigs are mentioned in early American colonial times.
 How the wind-driven whirligig evolved in America is not fully known, though there are some markers.
-George Washington brought whilagigs home from the Revolutionary War.
-What type is unknown.
+George Washington brought whilagigs of an unknown design, while returning from the Revolutionary War.

 By the mid-18th century weathervanes had evolved to include free moving "wings".
 These "wings" could be human arms; pitchforks; spoons, or virtually any type of implement.
 The 1819 publication by Washington Irving of The Legend of Sleepy Hollow contains the following description: "a little wooden warrior who, armed with a sword in each hand, was most valiantly fighting the wind on the pinnacle of the barn".

 By the latter half of the 19th century, constructing wind-driven whirligigs had become a pastime and art form.
 What began as a simple turning of artificial feathers in the wind advanced into full-blown mechanisms producing both motion and sound.
 Unfortunately, both the exposure to the weather and the fragile nature of whirligigs means very few wind-driven whirligigs from this era survive.
 The period between 1880 and 1900 brought rapid geographic expansion of whirligigs across the US.
 After 1900, production seemed for the most part to center on the southern Appalachians.
 Craftsman there continued to produce whirligigs into the 20th century.
 During the Great Depression a resurgence in production by craftsman and amateurs was attributed to the need for ready cash.

-Today whirligigs are used as toys for children, as garden structures designed to keep birds or other garden pests away, as decorative yard art and as art.
+Today whirligigs are used as toys for children, as garden structures designed to keep birds or other garden pests away, as decorative yard art, and as art for indoors display.